Tamil Jains: Other Ceremonies

 Upadesam - the formal induction into religious practices and adherences is called Upadesam.
 This is done to both boys and girls, at around the age of 15.
 After Upadesam, one is supposed to follow religious practices with vigor and seriousness.

 Marriage - outwardly, Jain marriages resemble Hindu marriages.
 However, the mantras chanted are Jain.
 There is no Brahmin priest; instead there is a Samaṇar called a Koyil Vaadhiyar or temple priest, who conducts the ceremonies.

 Pilgrimage - most Jains go on pilgrimage to tirthas and major Jain temples in North India - Sammed Shikharji, Pavapuri, Champapuri and Urjayanta Giri - as well as places in South India such as Shravanabelagola, Humcha or Hombuja Humbaj, Simmanagadde in Karnataka and Ponnur Malai in Tamil Nadu.

-There are private amateur tour operators as well who take pilgrims to newly identified ancient Tamil Jain sites in western Tamil Nadu (kongunadu) and northern Kerala (vayanadu).
+There are private amateur tour operators as well who take pilgrims to newly identified ancient Tamil Jain sites in western Tamil Nadu (Kongunad) and northern Kerala (Wayanad).

 Funeral rites - the dead are placed on a pyre and incinerated.
 Ashes are then disbursed in water courses and ceremonies are performed on 10th or 16th day.
 Annual remembrance ceremonies similar to Hindu practice are not performed.
 But no festivities or functions are followed that year on the paternal side.